Kikelandia/Kikelandia/README.md

 - 👋 Hi, I’m Enrique (but call me Kike)
 - 👀 I’m interested in Data Science, Machine Learning and Data Engineering
-- 🌱 I’m currently building my path into a Data Science carrer
+- 🌱 I’m currently building my path into a Data Science career
 - 💞️ I’m looking to collaborate on Data Science, Machine Learning or Data Engineering teams
 - 📫 How to reach me: my personal email is `gilgamesh_0@hotmail.com`